luciofondon98/simple-rag-example/backend/README.md

 # 🐍 Simple RAG - Backend (FastAPI)

-REST API for document processing and RAG system management.
+REST API for document processing and RAG system management with audio transcription capabilities.

 > **Note:** For a quick start of the entire system, it is recommended to use Docker from the root folder.
 Read the [main README](../README.md).

+## ✨ Features

+*   **Document Processing**: PDF upload and processing for RAG
+*   **Chat Interface**: Question-answering system with memory
+*   **Audio Transcription**: Whisper API integration for voice-to-text conversion
+*   **RESTful API**: Clean and well-documented endpoints

 ## 🛠️ Local Development (Manual)